Introduction

 Here are some closeups of my scarf in a slideshow format:

-The warm, rich colourway of this scarf suits my grey clothing beautifully and I can see that I will mainly wear it during Autumn and Winter.
-As we are now (at the time of writing) in full Summer heat, I only have two quick modelling photos and one collage.
-I will add more collages here later in the year.
+The warm, rich colourway of the scarf suits my grey clothing beautifully and I can see that I will mainly wear it during Autumn and Winter.
+Here are a few photos and collages…

 In these photos, I am wearing the scarf with a Lands’ End short sleeved cotton mix top in grey and Swarovski grey crystal earrings.